Via Aemilia: History

 It was not until 189 BC that the rebel tribes had been pacified sufficiently to allow work on the Via Aemilia to begin.

 The time-tested Roman method of expansion was to build a brand new road straight through the newly conquered territory, and then establish a string of colonies, either of civilian settlers or of military veterans along its route.
 The settlers would be allocated fertile plots from lands confiscated from the defeated native peoples.
 This was the precise function of the Via Aemilia: its period of construction also saw the foundation of Roman colonies along its whole length at Bononia (Bologna) (founded 189 BC), Mutina (Modena), Regium (Reggio Emilia), and Parma (all founded in 183 BC).

 The Via Aemilia was completed by, and named after, the Roman consul Marcus Aemilius Lepidus in 187 BC.
-It ran, largely in a straight line, 176 Roman miles (260 km) NW from Rimini to its termination at Piacenza, passing through the cities of Forlì, Faenza, Bologna, Modena, Reggio, and Parma.
+It was built, on elevated embankments, in part, on top of an older road system that linked the Adriatic to the Tyrrhenian Sea.
+The consular road ran, largely in a straight line, 176 Roman miles (260 km) NW from Rimini to its termination at Piacenza, connected pre-existing towns, such as Piacenza, Bologna and Rimini.

-The road ran along the southern edge of the flat Pianura Padana within sight of the northern foothills of Italy's Apennine mountains, crossing numerous tributary rivers of the Po, notably the Rubicone near Rimini — although it is not certain that this river is the same as the famous Rubicon crossed by Julius Caesar in 49 BC—and the river Trebbia near Piacenza, site of the first of Hannibal's three major victories over the Romans during his invasion of Italy.
+The road ran along the southern edge of the flat Pianura Padana within sight of the northern foothills of Italy's Apennine Mountains, crossing numerous tributary rivers of the Po, notably the Rubicon near Rimini and the River Trebbia near Piacenza.
 In the century following the construction of the Via Aemilia, Piacenza became the key Roman road hub in the pianura padana.
 In 148 BC, the Via Postumia linked Piacenza to Aquileia on the north Adriatic coast.
 In 109 BC, the consul Marcus Aemilius Scaurus completed the Via Aemilia Scaura to Genua (Genoa) and Pisae (Pisa).